 Reaching the base of Ramhead Peak which is the last of the summits on this trip is the easy bit.
 You need to drop your pack off here to make your ascent.
 From the front of Rams Head the ascent to the summit is a rock climb and one I wouldn’t suggest unless that’s what the purpose of your visit is.
 To access the summit face the front of Rams Head and then walk around the left and you will come across a worn pathway at the back of the peak.
 This ascent requires you to rock scramble and along with the ascent of Mount Townsend is the most difficult of the trip.
 If you are not comfortable doing this then don’t force yourself.
 The views are good from this peak so if your comfortable getting up there then it’s well worth it and very different from all the other peaks.
 Make you way back down to the back.
 Job done, all peaks summited.

-We finished Rams Head Peak at 3:00pm on the second day ( the record for this walk currently stands at 17 hours) and decided that while we could make it back to Charlotte Pass that day we then had a long drive back to Canberra so opted to camp below the peak instead.
+We finished Rams Head Peak at 3:00pm on the second day ( the record for this walk currently stands at 17 hours) and decided that while we could make it back to Charlotte Pass that day we then would’ve had a long drive back to Canberra so opted to camp below the peak instead.
 Water supply in this area is good although you won’t find any fast flowing streams.
 We camped over towards the edge of the plateau and had views across the valley and of the great sunrise in the morning.

 View from the Summit of Mt Abbott To Mount Townsend.
 The first peak of day 2